aviatesk/EscapeAnalysis.jl/README.md

 - `x.ReturnEscape::BitSet`: records SSA statements where `x` can escape to the caller via return
 - `x.ThrownEscape::BitSet`: records SSA statements where `x` can be thrown as exception (used for the [exception handling](@ref EA-Exception-Handling) described below)
-- `x.AliasEscapes`: maintains all possible values that can be aliased to fields or array elements of `x` (used for the [alias analysis](@ref EA-Alias-Analysis) described below)
+- `x.AliasInfo`: maintains all possible values that can be aliased to fields or array elements of `x` (used for the [alias analysis](@ref EA-Alias-Analysis) described below)
 - `x.ArgEscape::Int` (not implemented yet): indicates it will escape to the caller through `setfield!` on argument(s)